a

 Some QHSE Managers take both pride and pleasure in developing management systems that meet the requirements of two or more management system standards.
 While synergies exist to develop integrated management systems (IMS) for standards such as ISO 14001 (environmental) and ISO 45001 (OH&S), the same can't be said for ISO 17025 being paired with ISO 9001.
 For the latter two standards, the scope and the topics concerned are significantly different – customer satisfaction for ISO 9001 and validity of laboratory results for ISO 17025.

-If you choose to develop a combined management system, you can expect concerns to be voiced by external auditors.
-They will likely consider that a lazy approach has been taken in fulfilling both sets of requirements, and this will immediately draw their focus to the internal auditing and management review processes.
+If you choose to develop a combined management system, external auditors will likely voice concerns.
+They will likely consider that a lazy approach has been taken in fulfilling both sets of requirements, which will immediately draw their focus to the internal auditing and management review processes.

 Option A vs. Option B of ISO 17025 implementation can confuse the issue